A world-class observatory in the desert

 The OSF is, in many aspects, the center of activities of the ALMA project.
 The OSF is the focal point of all antenna Assembly-Integration-Verification (AIV) activities.
 Antenna assembly is done at the OSF site at three separate areas, one each for the antennas provided by North America (VERTEX), Japan (MELCO), and Europe (AEM Consortium).

-The OSF is also the center for activities associated with commissioning and science verification as well as Early Science operation.
+The OSF is also the center for activities associated with the extension and optimization of ALMA capabilities as well as Principal Investigator (PI) Science observations.
 During the operations phase of the observatory it is the workplace of the astronomers and of the teams responsible for maintaining proper functioning of all the telescopes.

 The Array Operations Site (AOS): The second highest building in the world